Assurance of Salvation

 None of these penalties exists in our dispensation.
 What they are referring to is uncertain.
 Perhaps they describe a system of justice that will prevail during the Millennium.

-The separation test: John says that a true Christian is free from love of the world (1 John 2:15-17; 5:4-5).
-By "world," he does not mean the world of nature, which glorifies God by showing His handwork (Psa.
+John says that a true Christian is free from love of the world (1 John 2:15-17; 5:4-5).
+By "world," he does not mean the world of nature, which glorifies God by showing His handiwork (Psa.
 19:1-5).
 Nor does he mean the world of people, which should be the object of our love as it is of God's love (John 3:16).
 Rather, he means the world of evil influence pressing upon us as we live among sinners.
 To love not the world means that we resist the efforts of sinners to recruit us for sin.

-The holiness test: The holiness test looks at whether you are living in victory over sin (1 John 3:6, 9; 5:18).
+The holiness test looks at whether you are living in victory over sin (1 John 3:6, 9; 5:18).
 Certain Holiness groups infer from these texts that God is willing to grant the believer a second work of grace which will lift him to sinless perfection.
 But John does not mean that a normal Christian lives on a cloud floating high above the sin and filth of this world.
 Scripture explains Scripture, and the same writer who states dogmatically that sin cannot coexist with faith also denies the possibility that in our mortal state we can become sinless.
 His precise wording is extremely important.
 "If we [including John and the believers he is addressing] say that we have [in the present tense] no sin, we deceive ourselves, and the truth is not in us" (1 John 1:8).
 If sinless perfection were possible, surely the likeliest believer to attain such an exalted state would be the beloved disciple himself.
 Yet he explicitly includes himself among those who must admit that they now, presently, have sin.

 The possibility that any Christian may sin is taught again a few verses later (1 John 2:1).
 Here we find a contrast between every believer, who is liable to sin, and his sinless Advocate.
 Because the believer has an advocate in Christ, he need not fear that sin will bring the loss of his salvation.
 Every confessed sin will certainly be forgiven (1 John 1:9).